 Value: For something to be an effective currency, it has to have value.
 The US dollar used to represent actual gold.
 The gold was scarce and required work to mine and refine, so the scarcity and work gave the gold value.
 This, in turn, gave the US dollar value.

-Cryptocurrency works with a similar concept.
+Cryptocurrency works with a similar concept in regards to value.
 In cryptocurrency, “coins” (which are nothing more than publicly agreed on records of ownership) are generated or produced by “miners”.
 These miners are people who run programs on specialized hardware made specifically to solve proof-of-work puzzles.
 The work behind mining coins gives them value, while scarcity of coins and demand thereof causes their value to fluctuate.
 The idea of work giving value to currency is called a “proof-of-work” system.
 The other method for validating coins is called proof-of-stake.
 Value is also created when transactions are added to public ledgers as creating a verified “transaction block” takes work as well.

 Learning More on How Cryptocurrency Works

 If at this point, you feel a little bit confused, don’t worry and don’t give up!
 Wrapping your head around the foundational concepts of cryptocurrency can be a challenge!
 One explanation works for some people, and a different explanation works of others.

 The trick with cryptocurrency is not getting worried if you don’t understand it at first – each new video, explanation, or article that you learn from will make your personal understanding of cryptocurrency clearer and clearer until, eventually, it clicks.